 To be eligible to apply to the Queensland Police Service (QPS) as a police recruit, applicants must meet pre-application requirements.

-These requirements consist of Health, Integrity/Conduct, Residency, Entrance Examination, and Driver Licence.
+These requirements include standards of health, integrity and conduct, residency, psychological capacity and holding a suitable driver licence.
 For further information regarding these requirements, click here.

 Applicants who satisfy all pre-application requirements are then invited to undertake a range of recruiting assessments.

-Examples of these assessments include: Comprehensive Integrity Vetting; Psychological Assessment; Panel Interview; Community/Background Enquiries; Referee Checks; and Applied Policing Skills Assessment.
+Examples of these assessments include: Comprehensive Integrity Vetting; Psychological Assessment; Panel Interview; Community/Background Enquiries; Referee Checks; and the Applied Policing Skills Assessment physical testing.

 For further information regarding these assessments, click here.

 Applicants are considered for appointment as a Police Recruit in order of merit.
 The overall assessment of merit includes consideration of a wide range of characteristics, attributes, skills and abilities including:

 Verbal, non-verbal and written communication

 Personal qualities (e.g. trustworthiness, empathy, tolerance, responsibility)